 Salzburg Christmas market

-The smell of toasted almonds, roasting chestnuts and freshly baked apples envelopes you as you wander through the Salzburg Christmas market sampling gingerbread hearts and finding the perfect nativity figure to take home.
+There’s roasting chestnuts, Austrian sausage, mulled gluhwien in themed mugs.
+Pastries and cookies and so many gorgeous gifts to browse you as you wander through the Salzburg Christmas market sampling gingerbread hearts and finding the perfect nativity figure or glass bauble to take home.

 This Christmas market is mentioned as far back as the 15th century and is one of the world’s oldest Advent markets.